mssfoobar/docs/docs/20_development/20-services.md

 The last file is a `quickstart` script that you can run to perform all the commands in section `2.`

-If you can successfully run this script, you can skip steps ` 2.2` - `2.8`:

 ```bash
 ./quickstart.sh
 ```